 Prescription and non-prescription medications will only be administered during the school day with written authorization from the parent/guardian.
-All medications are to be brought to school and provided by parents/guardian.
-No medication is to be kept by student in their desk, lockers, backpacks or on their person.
+All medications are to be brought to school by parent/guardian.
+No medication is to be kept by the student in their desk, lockers, backpacks or on their person.

-These must be supplied to the school in the labeled prescription container.
+Prescription medication must be supplied to the school in the original, labeled pharmacy prescription container.
+The pharmacy will provide you with a second bottle upon request.
 The label must include the name of the student, the name of the medication, dosage prescribed, frequency, and the name of prescribing physician.
 The medication permission form signed by parent/guardian must be on file.
 A physician signature is not required on the form.

-In accordance with Iowa law (Code 280.16) a student with asthma or other airway-constricting disease may possess their medications while in school and at school sponsored activities.
-The district shall incur no liability of an injury arising from self-administration.
+In accordance with Iowa law (Code 280.16) a student with asthma or another airway-constricting disease may possess their medications while in school and at school-sponsored activities.
+The district shall incur no liability for an injury arising from self-administration.
 The student is responsible for having medications available and maintaining a self-administration record.
 If the student abuses self-administration, permission may be withdrawn.
 An Emergency Medication to Carry Form must be on file signed by parent/guardian AND physician.

 The State of Iowa requires that all children be immunized before they may attend school.
 Your student’s health records will be audited for completion.
 If he or she is not properly immunized, you will be notified of steps to take to ensure your student remains in school.

-Grant Wood Area Education Agency (GWAEA) screens all students in Alternative Kindergarten, Kindergarten and grades 1, 2 and 5.
-Students in the Early Learning Program with IEP’s will be screened.
-Students in grades 3, 4 middle and high school, who are new to the district, that do not have a documented normal hearing test, and some students with known hearing loss will be tested.
+Hearing Screening: Grant Wood Area Education Agency (GWAEA) screens all students in ECBP, kindergarten, and grades 1, 2, and 5.
+Students in the Early Childhood Program with IEP’s will be screened.
+Students in grades 3, 4, middle, and high school, who are new to the school, that don’t have a documented hearing test, and some students with a history of known hearing loss will also be tested.

 Please take the Certificate of Dental Screening form to your dental provider to sign.
 Please return to the health office.